-- a disputing party declaring that they are giving up a further proceeding.
+- any of the disputing parties may declare that they are giving upa further proceeding.

 It is particularly important to deliver the notification on a failed dispute regarding protection from workplace harassment to the employee since the properness and lawfulness of the performed procedure depend on this.

-Regarding the mediation procedure, there is another responsibility of the employer, if the mediation procedure fails, and there are grounds to suspect that the harassment of an employee had indeed occurred.
-The employer is obliged to start e proceeding to determine the employee’s responsibility for irreverence of work discipline, i.e. violation of work obligation, which should be defined by an adequate employer’s policy.
+Regarding the mediation procedure, it is important to know that there is an additional obligation on you as an employer – if the mediation procedure fails, and there is a reasonable doubt that the harassment of an employee had indeed occurred.
+In that situation, you are obliged to initiate a procedure for determining the responsibility of the accused employee for non-compliance with work discipline, i.e. violation of work obligation, which should be defined by an adequate employer’s policy.